dahmansphi/attackai/README.md

+> [!TIP]
+> This project is a complementary to the __Protect AI Model__ project that can be found in the [repo](https://github.com/dahmansphi/protectai).
+To this end, to understand the entire idea you shall make sure to read both documentations.

 # About the Package
 ## Author's Words

-Welcome to **the first Edition of ATTACK AI MODEL SIMULATION- AAIM Tool** official documentation.
+Welcome to **the first Edition of ATTACK AI MODEL SIMULATION- attackai Tool** official documentation.
 I am Dr. Deniz Dahman the creator of the BireyselValue algorithm and the author of this package.
-In the following section you will have a brief introduction on the principal idea of the AAIM tool.
-In addition, a reference to the academic publication on this ptential type of __cyber attack__ and potential __defence__.
+In the following section you will have a brief introduction on the principal idea of the __attackai__ tool.
+In addition, a reference to the academic publication on this potential type of __cyber attack__ and potential __defence__.
 Before going ahead, I would like to let you know that I have done this work as an independent scientist without any fund or similar capacity.
 I am dedicated to proceeding and seek further improvement on the proposed method at all costs.
 To this end if you wish to contribute in any way to this work, please find further details  in the contributing section.

 ## Contributing